Founder’s Day, Part II: Sloyd & Training The Whole Person

 Pauline Agassiz Shaw’s vision of the value of North Bennet Street Industrial School for educating the “whole person” at first glance may seem outdated for a school with mature students, many of whom have families and a college education.
 But the concerns of Sweden in the 1870’s still resonate.
 Otto Salomon developed Sloyd in response to a society he saw as being overwhelmed by inexpensive, ready made, disposable objects and rapidly losing the knowledge embodied in hand-made objects.

-North Bennet Street School, the school that once turned away from the Russian System because it “merely” prepared students for employment, now stands apart from most other crafts schools in the country expressly because if its commitment to careers that employ the intelligence of the hands to produce objects that last.
+North Bennet Street School, the school that once turned away from the Russian System because it “merely” prepared students for employment, now stands apart from most other crafts schools in the country expressly because of its commitment to careers that employ the intelligence of the hands to produce objects that last.

 Over 100 years later, promoting the value of hand skills and craft training is still central to the School’s mission, and Sloyd remains the philosophical foundation of our full-time programs in traditional craft and trades.